 The VRX932LA is not limited to use in suspended arrays.
 One or two VRX932LA speakers may also be used on a tripod or on a pole over SRX718S subwoofers.
 This flexibility will make it a welcome addition for performers as well as A/V rental companies.
 An integral rigging system supports flying (using the available JBL VRX932-AF array frame) or secure stacking.

-The VRX932LA uses JBL's patented Differential Drive 12-inch woofer with dual voice coils and magnetic gaps and a neodymium magnet, allowing a few ounces to replace pounds of conventional magnet material.
+The VRX932LA uses JBL's exclusive Differential Drive 12-inch woofer with dual voice coils and magnetic gaps and a neodymium magnet, allowing a few ounces to replace pounds of conventional magnet material.
 The Differential Drive design greatly reduces weight while increasing power capacity, decreasing distortion, and reducing power compression.

 The Constant Curvature Array (CCA) waveguide mounts three compression drivers on a continuous arc.
 When additional VRX932LA speakers are added to the array, the uninterrupted arc continues.
 Whether a single VRX932LA or a maximum array of six is being used, the output from the high-frequency drivers sums with coherence.
 In effect, all the drivers work together as if they were a single driver on a very long waveguide, according to the company.
 But since there are three high-frequency drivers in each VRX932LA, the combined power handling and acoustic output of the system is far greater than a single driver could achieve.